Heavy Metal Toxicity

 Inorganic lead salts enter the body by way of ingestion or inhalation.
 For adults, only about 10% of the ingested dose is absorbed.
 In contrast, children may absorb as much as 50% of an ingested dose.

 The percentage of absorbed lead is increased with deficiencies of iron, calcium, and zinc.
-It is also increased with a predominantly milk diet, possible due to the high lipid content.
+It is also increased with a predominantly milk diet, possibly due to the high lipid content.

 Children and infants are prone to developmental delays secondary to lead toxicity.
-One study found that blood lead concentrations obtained in children aged 6 years is more strongly associated with cognitive and behavior development than blood lead concentrations measured in 2-year-olds.[24]
+One study found that blood lead concentrations obtained in children aged 6 years are more strongly associated with cognitive and behavior development than are blood lead concentrations measured in children aged 2 years.[23]

 History